A step towards a consistent treatment of chiral theories at higher loop order: the abelian case: Conclusions

 \section{Conclusions}

 In the upcoming years, with the high-luminosity program of LHC moving forward, it will be fundamental to push the precision frontier further.
 From a theoretical point of view, it will be necessary to have better control both from non-perturbative and perturbative aspects.
-The former require an increase knowledge of PDFs, with good prospects in the following years \cite{Cruz-Martinez:2021rgy}.
-The latter concerns the development of innovative techniques to handle multiloop calculations, which may encompass the use of different regularizations methods.
+The former requires an increase knowledge of PDFs, with good prospects in the following years \cite{Cruz-Martinez:2021rgy}.
+The latter concerns the development of innovative techniques to handle multiloop calculations, which may encompass the use of different regularization methods.
 Particularly promising are techniques that stay, as much as possible, in four-dimension.
 Among these, the implicit regularization method, defined in momentum space, is tailored to extract the UV divergence of generic higher loop integrals in a way to comply with unitary, locality and Lorentz invariance.
 It improves in the BPHZ regularization by complying with abelian gauge invariance in general as well as non-abelian gauge in working examples.
-In this contribution we adopt this technique to obtain the two-loop contribution to the standard model gauge couplings, showing that the method complies with non-abelian gauge invariance in this particular calculation as well.
-We recover well-known results obtained in dimensional methods, which was expected since we adopt a mass independent subtraction scheme.

 In this context, another important issue is to which extend the regularization method can be consistently applied in chiral theories.
 This problem is well-known to dimensional techniques, however, only recently it was shown that similar problems occur in regularization methods defined in the physical dimension that comply with gauge invariance.
-In this contribution we extend the analysis of \cite{Bruque:2018bmy} to two-loop order, using an abelian chiral model as working example.
+In this contribution we extent the analysis of \cite{Bruque:2018bmy} to two-loop order, using an abelian chiral model as working example.
 We obtained the two-loop gauge coupling beta function using a naive $\gamma_{5}$ scheme as well as the consistent procedure first envisaged in \cite{Bruque:2018bmy}.
 The results agree which reassure the usage of the naive scheme even though it is inconsistent in general.
 The subtleties involved in the calculation using the consistent procedure are discussed.
-As perspectives, we aim to apply the consistent procedure to an non-abelian theory in general, with the goal to extend the analysis here presented for the standard model at two-loop level.
+As perspective, we aim to apply the consistent procedure to an non-abelian theory in general.